Mali entry requirements for Laos passport holders

 Frequently asked questions

-No. Mali does not offer visa on arrival for Laos passport holders.
+No. Mali does not offer visa-on-arrival for Lao citizens.
 You must obtain a visa from a Malian embassy or consulate before you travel.

-Processing typically takes 5–10 business days, but can vary.
-Apply at least 4 weeks before your trip to be safe.
+Processing typically takes 5–10 business days, but it can take longer depending on the embassy and time of year.
+Start the process at least a month before your planned travel to be safe.

 Official sources